zaboura/gc-vision-api-script-ocr/Readme.md

 ![wordcloud](static/wc.png)

-### To set up your Google Cloud Vision API, please refer to [this blog](https://towardsdatascience.com/how-to-extract-the-text-from-pdfs-using-python-and-the-google-cloud-vision-api-7a0a798adc13)
+### To set up your Google Cloud Vision API, please refer to this [link](https://cloud.google.com/vision/docs/setup).
+Within your project create a bucket to store you document by uploading them, for documentation refer to this [link](https://cloud.google.com/storage/docs/creating-buckets), after creating the bucket leave the default parameters.

 You should set up Google Cloud credentials to your Python environment using the JSON downloaded files.
 With this authentication, you will identify your computer to Google Cloud Services.